continuousphp/deploy-agent/README.md

 ### Token

-The `token` depends of the Provider, at this time ContinousPHP API is the unique API, you can retrieve your personal `token` on your Profile at continuousphp.com/profile
+The `token` depends on the Provider.
+At this time, the continousphp API is the only one supported.
+You can retrieve your personal `token` on your Profile page at [continuousphp.com/profile](https://continuousphp.com/profile/)

 ## Deploy an application
 ```